 What Are the New Jerusalem’s Dimensions?

 The city’s exact dimensions are measured by an angel and reported to be 12,000 stadia, the equivalent of 1,400 miles or 2,200 kilometers, in length, width, and height (Revelation 21:15-16).
 Even though these proportions may have symbolic importance, this doesn’t mean they can’t be literal.
 In fact, Scripture emphasizes that the dimensions are given in “man’s measurement” (Revelation 21:17).
 If the city really has these dimensions (and there’s no reason it couldn’t), what more could we expect God to say to convince us?
-(I deal with whether the dimensions are literal in appendix B, “Literal and Figurative Interpretation.”)
+(I deal with whether the dimensions are literal in appendix B of my book Heaven, “Literal and Figurative Interpretation.”)

 A metropolis of this size in the middle of the United States would stretch from Canada to Mexico and from the Appalachian Mountains to the California border.
 The New Jerusalem is all the square footage anyone could ask for.